 Part of the donated land was clear cut a few years ago to allow regrowth of a fresh forest, which presents exciting research opportunities, said Dr. Eaton.
 “It’s growing back pretty quickly.
 It provides a very interesting new opportunity for a longitudinal forest study,” he said.
 “This would allow us to track how the species present in a forest change as the trees get larger and shade the ground.”

-A retired manager who worked with BWX Technologies and AREVA, Kibler said he has long admired the decision of his friend Boyd Claytor to donate land to Lynchburg College for the formation of the Claytor Nature Study Center in the 1990s.
+A retired manager who worked with BWX Technologies and AREVA, Kibler said he has long admired the decision of his friend Boyd Claytor to donate land to University of Lynchburg for the formation of the Claytor Nature Study Center in the 1990s.
 The center now thrives as a location for research, school field trips, hiking, camping, and summer programs for youth.
 “I’m happy just to make the contribution and continue Boyd’s vision,” said Kibler.

 Located in Bedford County, the Claytor Nature Study Center provides LC students and faculty with a natural area to conduct research and educational activities.
 It also hosts field trips for K-12 students who are learning about nature.
 The Center is home to LC’s Belk Astronomical Observatory.